sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Kernel/_Users_Guide.rst

 .. ifconfig:: CONFIG_part_family not in ('AM335X_family', 'AM437X_family', 'AM57X_family')

-    By default the majority of the Linux drivers used in the sdk are not integrated into the kernel image file (Image).
+    By default the majority of the Linux drivers used in the sdk are not integrated into the kernel image file :file:`Image`.
 These drivers are built as dynamic modules.
 The command to build these modules is:

     .. code-block:: console